Why Track Systems Are the Foundation of Professional Gallery Lighting?

 Fixed lighting does not survive in this environment.
 Track lighting does.

-Track lighting allows galleries to:
+LED track lighting for art galleries allows galleries to:

 • Reposition lights without rewiring